 One of the largest flea markets in the world, the Marché aux Puces, in the northern suburb of Saint-Ouen, is the perfect place to seek out everything from vintage clothing and old vinyl to antique furniture – but, to find the very best treasures, you need to know where to go.
-Here we bring you our guide…
+Here, in the first of a two-part article, we bring you our essential guide…

 Words: Caroline Harrap

 It’s hard to think of a better way to spend a Sunday afternoon than a leisurely stroll around the stalls of the Marché aux Puces at Saint-Ouen.
 As the largest flea market in Europe, whatever it is you are looking for, you’re sure to find it here – be it a vintage Chanel bag, an Art Deco lamp or industrial office furniture.
 However, with 14 individual markets spanning some 750,000 square feet, it’s fair to say that it can all feel a little daunting when you visit for the first time – which is why we decided to put together this handy guide.

 “With so many of our clients moving into their new homes in Paris, and in search of signature pieces of furniture, we’re often asked about the flea market at St Ouen,” says Susie Hollands, founder and CEO of VINGT Paris.
 “Rather than a conventional flea market, it’s actually a whole series of markets with 1,700 merchants of which 1,400 deal in antiques, and there’s no doubt that it’s one of the best places in Paris for second-hand treasures.
 In fact, it’s even designated a ‘Zone for the Protection of Architectural, Urban, and Landscape Heritage (ZPPAUP)’, thanks to its unusual ambiance and atmosphere.
 That said, it is also very expansive, with a fair few red herrings for the unseasoned shopper, so it’s important to know which are the best places to go.”